College Point, Queens, NY

 A Thriving Local Scene and Nearby Hotspots

-College Point, Queens, offers a truly special opportunity to experience a classic, stable, and welcoming suburban lifestyle.
-It's a place where a rich sense of community, a variety of housing options, and convenient access to both local amenities and the wider city converge, creating an exceptionally desirable and engaging environment to call home.
+College Point, Queens, offers a truly special opportunity to experience a classic, stable, and welcoming lifestyle.
+It’s a place where waterfront beauty and a strong sense of shared history converge.

 55+ Community: No